vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-jest.md

 We will assume you are starting with a setup that already has webpack, vue-loader and Babel properly configured - e.g. the `webpack-simple` template scaffolded by `vue-cli`.

-The first thing to do is install Jest and `vue-test-utils`:
+The first thing to do is install Jest and Vue Test Utils:

 ```bash
 $ npm install --save-dev jest @vue/test-utils